Journey to Atlantis: SeaWorld Orlando

 The original Journey to Atlantis made its debut on April 17, 1998 at SeaWorld Orlando.
-It is one of the six roller coasters at the park.
+It is one of the eight roller coasters at the park.
 Along with Wild Arctic, it was one of the park's only thrill rides until the arrival of Kraken in 2000.
-The four other roller coasters came after: Super Grover's Box Car Derby in 2006, Manta in 2009, Mako in 2016, and Ice Breaker in 2022.
+The six other roller coasters came after: Super Grover's Box Car Derby in 2006, Manta in 2009, Mako in 2016, Ice Breaker in 2022, Pipeline: The Surf Coaster in 2023, and Penguin Trek in 2024.

 Journey to Atlantis features a small aquarium exhibit, "Jewels of the Sea", in its gift shop exit area.
 Inside, guests will find aquaria built into the floor and the ceiling of the exhibit, along with more traditional aquaria.

 During its seasonal maintenance in March 2017, SeaWorld greatly altered the ride's theme; all effects featuring Allura the Evil Mermaid and Hermes the Fiber-Optic Seahorse (audio and lighting) were removed.
 The musical score and sound effects that once narrated the emotional arc of the ride disappeared too, and the ride's score was replaced with a continuous loop of Rick McKee's original score (borrowed from the park's former cirque-style show, A'lure – Call of the Ocean) with celebratory exterior music.

 The original version of the ride received mixed reviews, including complaints from parents that some scenes frightened small children and may have been too dark and scary for a family-friendly attraction.
 The ride was sometimes criticized for its intensity — much like the Magic Kingdom's "Snow White's Adventures," at Walt Disney World.